 :: LIMIT HOW MUCH PRODUCT YOU USE

 Another big contributor for your hair not lasting as long in between washes is using too much product.
-I shared a hair routine a few months ago, and while some of the brands have been switched out or are not used as much now that my hair is shorter, the process is still the same.
+I shared a hair routine about a year ago, and while some of the brands have been switched out or are not used as much now that my hair is shorter, the process is still the same.
+You can also check out more how to’s in my Instagram Highlight Bubbles.
 I would say 75% of the product I use on my hair is while it is still WET.
 And the majority of them are used for protection from heat + to strengthen my hair.
 I rarely use hair spray, because it will instantly take days off your wash.
 Like I said before, it takes time to figure out what works best for your hair personally, but the less product the cleaner the hair!

 . . .